 Parking permits are required for ALL vehicles on campus between 7:30 and 4:30 on weekdays.
-FSU’s Office of Transportation & Parking Services has a great website.
-This page is a very condensed version with specific tips for Art History students, staff, and visitors.
+The FSU Office of Transportation & Parking Services has a great website.
+Below are some specific tips for Art History students, staff, and visitors.

 • Always park nose-in.
 You will receive a ticket if you back into a space.
 Permits are checked regularly by license-plate scanning; backing in slows the process and annoys attendants.